microsoft/go/eng/README.opensslcrypto.md

 ## Microsoft Go fork FIPS compliance

-Microsoft's Go runtime has been modified to implement some crypto primitives using CGO and OpenSSL.
-Similar to BoringSSL, OpenSSL is also FIPS 140-2 certified.
-To do so we have followed a similar approach as dev.boringcrypto branch, but using many learning, and even code, from the RedHat [go-toolset](https://developers.redhat.com/blog/2019/06/24/go-and-fips-140-2-on-red-hat-enterprise-linux) and also the .NET Runtime OpenSSL cryptography module.
+Microsoft's Go Linux runtime has been modified to implement several crypto primitives using cgo and OpenSSL.
+Similar to BoringSSL, certain OpenSSL versions are also FIPS 140-2 certified.

+It is important to note that an application built with Microsoft's Go toolchain and running in FIPS compatible mode is not FIPS compliant _per-se_.
+It is on the application development team to use FIPS-compliant crypto primitives and workflows.
+The crypto runtime will fall back to Go standard library crypto in case it cannot provide a FIPS-compliant implementation, p.e., when hashing a message using `crypto/md5` hashes or when using an AES-GCM cipher with a non-standard nonce size.

 ## Usage

-FIPS mode, and therefore the OpenSSL crypto backend, can be enabled using any of these options:
+FIPS compatibility mode, and therefore the OpenSSL crypto backend, can be enabled using any of these options:

 - Explicitly setting the environment variable `GOLANG_FIPS=1`.
 - Implicitly enabling it by booting the Linux Kernel in FIPS mode.